thecatrine/thecatrine.github.io/_posts/2021-10-03-glitch-punks.markdown

 solana program deploy ./output_path_from_cargo.so
 ```

-Accounts in Solana also have a notion of "rent" which you have to pay to keep an account open if it has less than a minimum amount of Sol in it, in which case it's rent-exempt.
-In practice everything in the ecosystem seems to just transfer the rent exempt amount.

-Solana fees have been extremely cheap, which is awesome for playing around with projects without eating $20 fees back and forth.
+Solana fees are extremely cheap at the time of writing, which is awesome for playing around with projects without eating $20 fees back and forth.
 It was moderately expensive (~$200) to deploy the contract to mainnet, but the transactions with it are extremely cheap.

-It blew my mind that you can UPDATE programs on the blockchain unless you've renounced that ability on launch.
-Calling the same deploy command again will update your binary, which is a killer feature compared to Ethereum.
+Also, it blew my mind that you can UPDATE programs on the blockchain unless you've renounced that ability on launch.
+Calling the same deploy command again will update your binary, which is a killer feature.
+The fees for doing this are extremely low as well, you don't have to pay the larger deploy fee again.

 Re-deploying costs an additional small fee, but like a normal transaction (<< $1) rather than another deploy.